saraswathyamjith/esolangs/README.md

 # esolangs
-Minipyeval.py evaluates OPENAI's gpt-4o-mini writing code in the esolang Minipy, a shortened version of Python, on the HumanEval benchmark, achieving a 66.67% accuracy on a subset of 30 problems.
+  Minipyeval.py evaluates OPENAI's gpt-4o-mini writing code in the esolang Minipy, a shortened version of Python, on the HumanEval benchmark, achieving a 80.0% accuracy on a subset of 30 problems.
   Pytheval.py evaluates OPENAI's gpt-4o-mini writing code in the esolang Pyth on the HumanEval benchmark, achieving a 0.0% accuracy on a subset of 10 problems.
-Pythsimple.py evaluates OPENAI's gpt-4o-mini writing code in the esolang Pyth on a very simplistic problem set of basic Python problems, achieving a 12.50% accuracy on the 16 problems defined below.
+  Pythsimple.py evaluates OPENAI's gpt-4o-mini writing code in the esolang Pyth on a very simplistic problem set of basic Python problems, achieving a 12.50% accuracy on the 16 problems defined below. llamaminieval.py evaluates Meta's meta-llama/Llama-3.3-70B-Instruct-Turbo for writing code in the esolang Minipy, a shortened version of Python, on the HumanEval benchmark, achieving a 76.67% accuracy on a subset of 30 problems.

-Problems:
+Simple Problems for Pyth benchmarks:
 1. Print hello world
 2. Given a number n input, return the nth factorial number.
 3. Given a number n, return "Even" if n is even, else "Odd".